Jitesh117/jitesh117.github.io/content/blog/The-ins-and-outs-of-hash-tables.md

 ###  Conflicts in Hash Tables

-There would invevitably be cases where there would be multiple keys which can produce the same keys upon hashing.But we can't delete the previous key and store a new one as it would make hte Hash Table lossy and the user won't want that.
+There would inevitably be cases where there would be multiple keys which can produce the same keys upon hashing.
+But we can't delete the previous key and store a new one as it would make the Hash Table lossy and the user won't want that.
 Then How to store multiple keys in the same slot?
 There are 2 classical ways to achieve this:
 1. Chaining: Form a chain of keys that hash to the same slot using a data structure(Linked Lists or Trees).
 2. Open Addressing: Instead of using some auxiliary data structure, use the empty slots.

 ## Chaining
 We put colliding keys to a data structure which holds the data well.
-**insert image here**

 Most common implementation: `Linked Lists`

-#### Chaining with linked lists
+### Chaining with linked lists
 The core set of operations we need are:
 - add a new key to the linked list
 - check if the key is is present in the list